2010 Brazilian Grand Prix: Race

-Sebastian Vettel (pictured at the Japanese Grand Prix one month prior) took his fourth victory of the season and the ninth of his career.
+Sebastian Vettel (pictured at the one month prior) took his fourth victory of the season and the ninth of his career.

 Lap 51 saw the sole safety car deployment.
 Liuzzi lost control of his car on a kerb to the outside of the second Senna S chicane due to a suspected front suspension failure.
 He crashed into a barrier to the track's inside at the bottom of a hill before the exit of the turn.
 Liuzzi was unhurt; a suspension rocker penetrated his car's left-front monocoque and touched his foot.
 His car was deemed to be in a dangerous position and a recovery tractor moved it.
 Under the safety car, several drivers made pit stops to replace worn tyres.
 McLaren called Hamilton and Button into the pit lane for a second pit stop to switch to a new set of tyres in an attempt to move up the field.
 Both drivers lost no positions.
 Mercedes asked Rosberg to make a pit stop to challenge Button at the rolling restart; a miscommunication between Rosberg's race engineer Jock Clear and the Mercedes mechanics over which type of tyre to use meant they readied the mediums instead of the super softs Clear had requested.
 Ultimately, Rosberg's mechanics fitted an old set of tyres; he completed an additional lap before they installed the super soft tyre compound on his car.

-Racing resumed at the conclusion of the 55th lap when the safety car was withdrawn when Liuzzi's car was removed from the track.
+After Liuzzi's car was removed the track, the safety car was withdrawn at the conclusion of lap 55 and racing resumed.
 Vettel led as lapped drivers separated him, Webber and Alonso in second and third.
 The first three lapped faster than they had done before the safety car and prevented Hamilton and Button from gaining further positions.
 Alonso managed the wear on his tyres to allow for a challenge to Webber, who was distanced by his teammate Vettel with a sequence of faster lap times.
 On lap 65, Kobayashi passed Alguerusari for tenth place.
 Not long after the stewards informed the Sauber team that Heidfeld was deemed to have ignored blue flags instructing him to allow faster cars past and imposed a drive-through penalty.
 He took the penalty on the 66th lap and lost 14 seconds.